RADIOFREQUENCY ABLATION

 Pain Specialists may also recommend Radiofrequency Ablation to treat neck pain associated with whiplash.

-During radiofrequency Ablation
+During Radiofrequency Ablation

 As an outpatient procedure, patients will go home later that same day after Radiofrequency Ablation.